Find out which countries are welcoming US tourists back

 Tanzania

-A favorite for safaris, Tanzania is open to tourists.
+UPDATE: A favorite for safaris and beaches, Tanzania is open to tourists.
 Incoming passengers are required to fill out a health surveillance form and have a health screening.
-You might also have to take a Covid-19 test.
+You might also have to take a Covid-19 test if the airline you're flying with requires it.
+For return trips to America, the US Embassy says 72-hour results aren't readily available.
+More info: US Embassy.

 Turkey

-Note: Editor's Note — CNN Travel updates this article periodically.
-It was last updated in its entirety on May 1.
-The US State Department advises that travelers consult country-specific travel advisories via their website UPDATED: Visitors 11 and older must have a negative Covid-19 PCR test result no more than five days old before arrival.
-Once you have the negative result, you can apply for a Bahamas Travel Health Visa here.
-Fully vaccinated travelers must upload proof of inoculation and are exempt from testing starting May 1.
-All travelers must opt-in to Covid-19 health insurance; the cost is included in the health visa fee.
-Get updates: US Embassy | Bahamas' travel website.